kellentow/scpmapper/readme.md

 Get the latest version from the [Releases](https://github.com/grufkork/scpmapper/releases) or download and run it yourself.

+# ONLY LIGHT IS UP TO DATA FOR 14.1

 ## Usage
 Being with selecting your current zone with either the arrow keys or the numpad.
 Then go to any room in the level (D-Class spawn and the entrance/heavy gate counts).
 Then start walking anywhere and input where you go: